CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 :warning: Pricing for the BigQuery Storage API is different than pricing for the standard API.
 For more information, see "BigQuery Storage API Pricing" in the Google BigQuery documentation: https://cloud.google.com/bigquery/pricing#storage-api. :warning:

+#### Location

+To use Storage API with data in locations other than `US` you'll need to set the `location` parameter to the [location](https://cloud.google.com/bigquery/docs/locations) of the BigQuery dataset being queried.
+This is required because, to download query data using the Storage API we need first to save the data into a temporary table.
+In order to do so, an anonimous dataset will be created in the same location as the data.
+By default an anonymous dataset in the US location will be used if Storage API used; if the data is in a different location an error will occur.

+The `location` parameter can be also set when Storage API is not used.
+In that case, data will also be saved into a temporary table in the specified location before being transferred.

 #### Parameters and Usage

 To use the BigQuery Connector with the Import API, you must include a `connector` parameter with the following attributes: